kistofe/Boss-Design/README.md

 ### Reasons
 It is important to know that players do not play a game because they have to, the play because they **enjoy** playing.
-Thinking on optimal ways to engage the player is one of the most difficult things to do when creating a videogame but it is also key to guarantee its success.
+Thinking on optimal ways to engage the player is one of the most difficult things to do when creating a videogame, but it is also key to guarantee its success.

 With Bosses, we find exactly the same thing; players need reasons to fight a Boss, reasons that make them feel that they are not wasting their time.